 Date:

 To The Parents of :

-We recently complete results: ted screening tests with you er child.
-The following people met to discuss t
+We recently completed screening tests with you ır child.
+The following people met to discuss the result s:

-Name !
-Position
+Name Position

 The results of the test are as follows:

-ning Instruments Date Given
+Screening Instruments Date Given

-continue to monitor his/her te the need for further testing at this time.
-You progress in the classroom and will initiate action
+The above screening information does not inditeacher(s) will continue to monitor his/her programmes occur. gress in t the classroom and will initiate action if signification cant

-• • t has provided us with information about how you have any questions, please call
+Thank you for allowing us to test your child. meet your child's needs in the classroom.
+If yo etter

-(Contact Person) (Phone Number)
+at (Phone Number) (Contact Person)

 Sincerely,

 Principal